Jookia/html-menu-nightmare/README.md

 - Narrator with Edge does not read the page automatically at all
 - Narrator with Firefox does not read the page automatically at all
 - Narrator with Chrome always reads the entire page on load
+- NVDA with Edge does not read the page automatically at all
+- NVDA with Firefox does not read the page automatically at all
+- NVDA with Firefox skips text sometimes
 - NVDA moves focus when reading links
 - NVDA blocks link clicking if it's reading something else
-- NVDA acts the same across browsers in this test

 The main insight here is that by dropping anchor links a lot of the inconsistency seen in screen readers disappears.
 More importantly, this behaviour matches the regular behaviour people expect in a typical browse.

-I would say this passes, however there is no way to easily update the elemnts based on client side JavaScript.
+I wouldn't say this passes as it skips text.

 Approach 2: Single page
 -----------------------